 - Normal flora can synthesize and excrete vitamins that are more than their needs.
 These vitamins can then be absorbed by the host as nutrients.
 Enteric bacteria in humans produces Vitamin K and Vitamin B12 while lactic acid bacteria makes certain B-vitamins.
 Vitamin K may not be available in sufficient quantities for animals that are sterile.

 - Normal flora can prevent pathogens from colonizing by competing for nutrients or attachment sites.
-This is their most important benefit, as it has been shown in the oral cavity and the intestine as well the skin and vaginal epithelium.
+This is their most important benefit, as it has been shown in the oral cavity and the intestine as well the skin and genitalia epithelium.
 Infected animals that are not contaminated by germs can infected with 10 Salmonella bacteria.
 The infectious dose for animals that are contaminated with the bacteria is close to 106 cells.

 - Normal flora can antagonize bacteria by producing substances that inhibit or kill non-indigenous species.
 There are many substances produced by intestinal bacteria, ranging from non-specific fatty acids and peroxides up to highly specific bacteriocins that inhibit or kill other bacteria.